Bonaire: Religion

-Bonaire is predominantly Roman Catholic (68%), and there are also Protestant minorities.
-As in the rest of the former Netherlands Antilles, the predominant religion in Bonaire is Christianity, with the Catholic Church being especially important.
-Although the island passed from the rule of Catholic Spain to the Protestant Netherlands, Catholicism remained the principal island religion.
+As in the rest of the former Netherlands Antilles, Christianity is the predominant religion of Bonaire.
+Roman Catholicism is the faith of the majority (68%) of the population, and there are also Protestant minorities.
+Catholicism was introduced during the period of Spanish rule.
+Although the island would pass under the control of the Protestant Netherlands, Catholicism remained the principal island religion.
 Ecclesiastically, the churches on Bonaire depend on the Catholic diocese of Willemstad on the neighboring island of Curaçao.

 After the discovery of Bonaire by Alonso de Ojeda in 1499, the spiritual life of the Christians was in the hands of the monks who came from Venezuela for baptisms.
 These missionaries belonged to the Jesuits of the Franciscan order.
 The first resident priest was Jacob Bernardus Eisenbel (Dutch), who came from Aruba to settle for several years in Bonaire and after whom the Parish of St. Bernard, the main Catholic church of the capital of Bonaire, Kralendijk, is named.

 Rincon, Bonaire's second largest city, offers numerous regular festivals, including the annual Simadan (harvest) festivals and Dia di San Juan (St. John's Day).

 Bonaire also has an Islamic centre and a Jewish community.

 Education

 Bonaire's educational system is patterned after the Dutch system.
-Early grades are taught solely in Papiamento, with more and more Dutch being introduced as the grade level progresses.
+Early grades are taught solely in Papiamentu, with more and more Dutch being introduced as the grade level progresses.

 Scholengemeenschap Bonaire serves as Bonaire's secondary school, for ages 12–18.

 Languages

 As Bonaire is part of the Netherlands, Dutch is the official language, and the sole language for all administration and legal matters.
-However, as at 2017 it is the main language of only 15% of the population — around two thirds use the creole language of Papiamento as their main language.
+However, as at 2017 it is the main language of only 15% of the population — around two thirds, or the majority of Bonaire's population, use the creole language of Papiamentu as their main language.

+In January 2024 the insular council of Bonaire passed a motion to declare Papiamento a regional language of Bonaire under the European Charter for Regional and Minority Languages and the Minister of Foreign Affairs of the Kingdom of the Netherlands said that this decision would be implemented.

-In the 2001 census, Dutch was the main language of only 8.8% of the population.
-The most widely spoken language was Papiamento, the primary language of 74.7% of the populace and is recognized by the government.
+In the 2001 census, Dutch was the main language of only 8.8% of the population, in 2024 this tripled and is now around 25%.
+The most widely spoken language was Papiamentu, the primary language of 60% of the populace and is recognized by the government.
 Spanish was the main language of 11.8% of the people, English the primary language of 2.8%, and other languages accounted for 1.8%.
-Bonaire is a polyglot society, with most of Bonaire's population able to converse in at least two of the languages of Papiamento, Dutch, English and Spanish.
+Bonaire is a polyglot society, with most of Bonaire's population able to converse in at least two of the languages of Papiamentu, Dutch, English and Spanish.